ShawnTe/guardian/README.md

 #Guardian
-An app that helps you get home safely.
+A mobile-first app that helps you get home safely.

 This was our final project at DevBootcamp.
 Using a combo of app + hardware, we used a Parrot AR.Drone 2.0 to monitor User's progress for short (up to 10 minute) walks.
 Future iteration would include the feature of a drone auto-following user.